Milestone-Proposal:JJY: Standard Signal Transmitting Station in Japan, 1940

 Describe briefly the intended site(s) of the milestone plaque(s).
 The intended site(s) must have a direct connection with the achievement (e.g. where developed, invented, tested, demonstrated, installed, or operated, etc.).
 A museum where a device or example of the technology is displayed, or the university where the inventor studied, are not, in themselves, sufficient connection for a milestone plaque.

 Please give the details of the mounting, i.e. on the outside of the building, in the ground floor entrance hall, on a plinth on the grounds, etc. If visitors to the plaque site will need to go through security, or make an appointment, please give the contact information visitors will need.
-Mt.
-Ohtakadoya Standard Time and Frequency Radio Transmission Station, one of the current Standard Time and Frequency Signal Transmitting Stations
+Although the original JJY station was established in Kemigawa, Chiba, the Mt.
+Ohtakadoya site represents the direct operational successor of JJY’s legacy.
+It continues the uninterrupted transmission of Japan’s national standard time and frequency signals, preserving the historical function and significance of the original achievement.

 Are the original buildings extant?